SuleimanFarah/sunpy/SOCIS-2012-Ideas-Page.md

 _Requirements_: Knowledge of Python required; knowledge of web services (SOAP, REST) preferred.<br/>
 _Mentor_: Joe Hourclé and David Pérez-Suárez<br/>

-##  STIX Simulations
-_Description_: STIX is an instrument on [http://sci.esa.int/science-e/www/area/index.cfm?fareaid=45 Solar Orbiter] an ESA Cosmic Vision Mission currently in development.
-The  primary goal of Solar Orbiter is to understand how the Sun creates and controls the heliosphere.
-STIX will provide imaging spectroscopy of solar thermal and non-thermal X-ray emission.
-Through such measurements, STIX will provide quantitative information on the timing, location, intensity, and spectra of accelerated electrons as well as of high temperature thermal plasmas, mostly associated with flares.
-The goal of this project is to develop simulations of the count rates which will be detected by STIX over the course of its orbit around the Sun.
-These simulations will be based on past data provided by the RHESSI spacecraft which is currently in orbit.
-These simulations tools will become the foundation of a suite of open source simulation tools for designing future missions.<br/>
-_Requirements_: Some scientific knowledge in X-ray astronomy is preferred.<br/>
-_Mentor_: Säm Krucker<br/>

-##  The PrepServer

-_Description_: Many solar data products are provided in raw form such that the calibration can be performed by the end user.
-This gives a certain amount of flexibility for the user but also makes it necessary for users to have access to large up to date calibration files which are necessary to perform the calibration.
-The PrepServer is a service which handles data calibration in the cloud maintaining flexibility but removing the onus from the user to download and maintain the software and datafiles necessary to perform the calibration.
-The goal of this project is to develop the software in Python to connect with the PrepServer through its API.<br/>
-_Requirements_: Knowledge of Java and web services (WSDL, SOAP, etc.) is required.<br/>
-_Mentor_: Laszlo Etesi<br/>

 ##  Plotman GUI

 _Description_: The goal of this project is to develop a standardized interface to plots such as that of lightcurves, spectrograms, or images.
 Such a tool would provide basic functionality to interact with the plots contained therein such as overlaying multiple images or comparing light curves to each other.
-This GUI interface could be written in either Tkinter or PyQT.<br/>
+This GUI interface could be written in both Tkinter and PyQT.<br/>
 _Requirements_: Basic knowledge of GUI interface design.<br/>
 _Mentor_: Steven Christe<br/>

-##  HEK connectors

-_Description_: The immense volume of data generated by the suite of instruments on SDO has required new tools to efficiently identify and accessing data that is most relevant to research investigations.
-The [http://www.lmsal.com/hek/ Heliophysics Events Knowledgebase (HEK)] was developed to fill this need.
-The HER (Heliophysics Event Registry) system allows for submission of events and features found via automated data mining using feature-detection methods or detected ad-hoc.
-The HCR (Heliophysics Coverage Registry) contains instrument pointings and movies generated via the LMSAL cutout service.  [http://www.lmsal.com/hek/api.html Web services] and clients are provided for submitting items, searching the resulting metadata, and reviewing results.
-The goal of this project is to create a Python interface to these services.<br/>
-_Requirements_: Familiarity with Python and web services (REST)<br/>
-_Mentor_: David Pérez-Suárez; (with possible addition of subject matter expert Ankur Somani) <br/>

 ##  SDO JSOC Connector